yflax/SQL-REPO-2/cleaning_data.md

 > ensure data makes sense given the context/ name of column ex.1
 > change unitprice to standard currency format (not cents) ex.2
 > find the difference between unitprice and productprice and when either equals 0 ex3
+> change 'time' column to varchar and then to time format ex.5